h0tak88r/Sec-88/API Security/OWASP TOP 10/API10 Unsafe Consumption of APIs.md

 - Always validate and properly sanitize data received from integrated APIs before using it.
 - Maintain an allowlist of well-known locations integrated APIs may redirect yours to: do not blindly follow redirects.

+# How to Test
+1. Identify all of the APIs that your target application consumes
+2. Analyze the security posture of each API
+3. Simulate attacks against the APIs [ SQLI, XSS, DOS, etc]

 ## Additional Resources

 - [Web Service Security Cheat Sheet](https://cheatsheetseries.owasp.org/cheatsheets/Web_Service_Security_Cheat_Sheet.html)